jluby127/jluby127.github.io/aboutme.md

 <img align="right" src= "./temp1.jpg" width="400" height="550">

-Bachelors in physics and applied mathematics - Vanderbilt University 2016
+Bachelors in Physics and Applied Mathematics - Vanderbilt University 2016

 #### a table of me